How Do Babies Learn Language?

-We use language in every aspect of our lives, even when we are not speaking it permeates each thought, feeling and understanding we have of the world around us.
-The idea of not knowing or understanding a #language is therefore mind boggling although, strangely enough, every single one of us was once in this very position as new born infants.
+We use language in every aspect of our lives and, even when we are not speaking, it permeates each thought, feeling and understanding we have of the world around us.
+The idea of not knowing or understanding a #language is therefore mind boggling although, strangely enough, every single one of us was once in this very position as newborn infants.

 As babies, we are thrust into the world pretty much a blank slate, with no way to fend for ourselves and no way to communicate other than crying.
 How, then, does an infant learn to understand and speak a language?